vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/cross-chain.md

 The ownerships of the NFTs on BSC stand for the ownerships of these resources on Greenfield.
 As these ownerships are not transferable on Greenfield, these NFTs are not transferable on BSC.

+To avoid state racing, the following rules are introduced:

+- Any resources that are initiated to create by BSC can only be controlled by BSC.

+- Any resources that are controlled by BSC can not transfer control rights to Greenfield.

+- Any resources that are controlled by Greenfield can transfer control rights to BSC.

 ### Cross-Chain Operating Primitives